PennyLaneAI/pennylane/doc/introduction/vcircuits.rst

 Each classical **interface** uses a different version of a quantum node, and we will here introduce the standard QNode to use with the NumPy interface.
 NumPy-interfacing quantum nodes take NumPy datastructures, such as floats and arrays, and return Numpy data structures.
-They can be optimized using NumPy-based :ref:`optimization methods <optimize>`.
+They can be optimized using NumPy-based :ref:`optimization methods <intro_optimizers>`.
 Quantum nodes for other PennyLane interfaces like :ref:`PyTorch <torch_interf>` and :ref:`TensorFlow's Eager mode <tf_interf>` are introduced in the section on :ref:`Interfaces <intro_interfaces>`.